 An overwhelming number of personal injury claims are settled before trial, including those that are resolved just before, on, or during trial.
 Oftentimes juries can be unpredictable so if a reasonable offer is made, most plaintiffs will accept them.
 This is preferable to facing the uncertainties of a trial, or experiencing the anxiety of having to testify.
-Insurance companies are also responsible in most of these cases for paying on a claim, and do anything to not lose thousands of dollars in a case it could have settled for much less.
+Insurance companies are also responsible in most of these cases for paying on a claim.
+They will do anything to not lose thousands of dollars in a case it could have settled for much less.

 If you are the plaintiff and have accepted an offer and a settlement amount is either pending or has been distributed, there are certain technicalities that can cost you the entire settlement or any portion of it that might have been prevented.
 If you live in the Pasadena area and were injured in an accident, contact a personal injury attorney like Andrew Ritholz to discuss your claim and the issues than can affect your settlement.

 Most Common Technicalities that Can Affect Your Settlement

 1. You failed to file your claim in court before the statute of limitations passed.